This article explains how you can set up and manage a company pension plan with Personio Payroll.

 PGS = 190 BGRS = 0000 Is midi-job = Yes Professional pension fund = Yes Contribution rate for marginal employees in a professional pension fund (social insurance group key 190) = No |

-For the midi-job calculations to work correctly, set the attribute Is midi-job to Yes.
+Working students who belong to a professional pension fund also have BGRS 0000.
+This means they can't have PGS 106.
+This must be changed to 190.
+To apply the correct midijob calculations, set the Is Midijob attribute to Yes.
 Don't set the contribution rate for marginal employees in a professional pension fund (social insurance group key 190) to Yes at the same time, as this is inconsistent.

 Regular employee at or above the midi-jobs band